-Ben Baker chatted about Lenny Henry’s other big late eighties television comedy film Bernard And The Genie in Looks Unfamiliar here.
+Hilary Machell joined me for a chat about Ace Reports‘ replacement CBTV on Looks Unfamiliar here, and Ben Baker enthused about Lenny Henry’s other big late eighties television comedy film Bernard And The Genie here.

 Gary also appears in The Best Of Looks Unfamiliar alongside Darrell Maclaine on Blockbusters Bubblegum, Mitch Benn on Two-Stage Self-Assembly Ice Cream Cones, Richard Littler on the episode of The Waltons with a poltergeist, Ben Baker on the original version of Now – The Christmas Album, Phil Catterall on the On The Hour Christmas Special and Suzy Norman on Hugo The Hippo, as well Tim on The Zeitgeist Tapes talking to Emma Burnell and Steve Fielding about the Clangers Election Special, which you can find here.